vitamin-v-software/datanalytics_riscv/README.md

 One can find a set of workloads (VGG19 for now) to test pytorch and torchvision packages functionality.
 It has to be noted that this repository serves as a proof of concept and that the workloads are focused on testing pytorch and showing that it can be already used on RISC-V machines with vector instructions to train models.
 Therefore, one will see that the vgg19 and googlenet models might not provide a production-ready efficiency and performance.

-Here you can find a set of steps to set up your environment with TorchVision and Pytorch for RV64GCV machines:
+Here you can find a set of steps to set up your environment with TorchVision and Pytorch for RV64GC and RV64GCV machines:

-The wheels can be found on the release tagged as torch-rvv-0.1.
-These are precompiled PyTorch and TorchVision wheels for riscv64 with vector instructions (RV64GCV).
+Wheels with and without vector instructions can be found on the releases tagged as torch-rvv-0.1 and torch-rv64gc-0.1, respectively.

+RISCV64GCV wheels:

 - PyTorch version: 2.9.0a0+gita714437
 - TorchVision version: 0.20.1a0+3ac97aa
 - Python version: 3.12.3
+- Tested on: **Linux 6.6.36**, **Milk-V Jupiter**, riscv64

+RISCV64GC wheels:

+- PyTorch version: 2.10.0a0+gitae25ec5
+- TorchVision version: 0.25.0a0+f5c6c2e
+- Python version: 3.12.3
-- Tested on: Linux 6.6.36, riscv64
+- Tested on: **LicheePi4a**, **Linux 6.6.73**, riscv64

 ### Set up and Install process